sap-tutorials/Tutorials/tutorials/cp-aibus-sti-booster-postman/cp-aibus-sti-booster-postman.md

 ### You will learn
   - How to access your trial account
   - What are interactive guided boosters
-  - How to use the **Set up account for Data Attribute Recommendation** booster to assign entitlements, update your subaccount, create a service instance, and also to download Postman environment and collection JSON sample code files.
+  - How to use the **Set up account for Service Ticket Intelligence** booster to assign entitlements, update your subaccount, create a service instance, and also to download Postman environment and collection JSON sample code files.
 ---

 [ACCORDION-BEGIN [Step 1: ](Enter your trial account)]